nelsonsar/microqueue/README.md

 This should be enough to start publishing messages.
 The *examples* folder has one example on how to use events to extend consumer functionality.

+## Installation

+This package is available on [Packagist](https://packagist.org/packages/nelsonsar/microqueue) and you can use [composer](https://getcomposer.org/) to install it.

 ## MicroQueue is a replacement for other services?

 **NO**.
 Because of the following reasons: